Clutter family murders: Murders

 On the evening of November 14, 1959, Hickock and Smith drove more than 400 mi across the state of Kansas, heading for the Clutter residence to execute their plan.
-In the early morning of November 15, the pair arrived in Holcomb, located the Clutter home, and entered through an unlocked door while the family slept.
+In the early morning of November 15, the pair, armed with a knife and a 12 gauge Savage Model 300 shotgun, arrived in Holcomb, located the Clutter home, and entered through an unlocked door while the family slept.
 Upon rousing the Clutters, they pushed Bonnie, Nancy, and Kenyon into a bathroom on the second floor of the house, then led Herb to his first-floor office.
 After their initial search for a safe failed, they retrieved the other three members of the family from the bathroom.
 Bonnie's hands were tied in front of her; she was gagged, then tucked into bed in a room on the second floor.
 Nancy's hands were tied behind her—inexplicably, she was not gagged—and tucked into bed.
 Then the men took Herb and Kenyon to the basement.
 First they gagged Kenyon, tied his hands behind his back, and tied the rope to an overhead steam pipe in the furnace room.
 Then they decided to cut him free and move him to the adjoining playroom, bound and gagged; they set him at an oblique angle on the small couch and stuffed a white pillow behind his head, presumably to make him more comfortable.
 Finally, the killers bound and gagged Herb and pushed him down onto a mattress box on the concrete floor in the furnace room.
 Smith stayed in the furnace room while Hickock returned upstairs to resume his search for the safe.